 Why IdealLean CLA?

-Supplements, like food, are not all created equally.
+Supplements, like food, are not all created equal.
 Choose one that has higher concentrations of CLA.

-One capsule of IdealLean CLA contains 800mg of CLA, and we recommend taking three a day with your morning, afternoon, and evening meals which equates to 2400mg of CLA (or 2.4g) in capsule form alone, and to get the maximum results you should have it with your meal.
+One capsule of IdealLean CLA contains 800mg of CLA, and we recommend taking three a day with your morning, afternoon, and evening meals which adds up to to 2400mg of CLA (or 2.4g) in capsule form alone and to get the maximum results you should have it with your meal.